EPA's Pruitt got tickets to Rose Bowl football game from PR chief: letter

 President Donald Trump has repeatedly praised Pruitt, despite the mounting ethics scandals, for the work he has done to overturn regulations put in place by former President Barack Obama’s administration.

-Several Republican senators, including John Barrasso, head of the Senate environment committee that has oversight over the EPA, have called for a hearing later this year to look into Pruitt’s scandals, but stopped short of calling for him to resign.
+Several Republican senators have called for a hearing later this year to look into Pruitt’s scandals, but stopped short of calling for him to resign.

+Senator John Barrasso, the Republican head of the Senate environment committee that has oversight over the EPA, has said he intends to call Pruitt back up to the committee after an initial hearing held in January.
+Before doing so, Barrasso is waiting for findings from reviews into Pruitt’s ethics by the EPA inspector general and the White House.

 Reporting by Timothy Gardner; Editing by Bernadette Baum